Lake Berryessa: Hydrology

 The lake is fed by the headwaters to the 576 sqmi Putah Creek watershed.
 It has a storage capacity of 1,602,000 acre.ft, making it one of the larger reservoirs in California.
 Besides Putah Creek there are three other major tributaries that contribute to the lake: Capell Creek, Pope Creek, and Eticuera Creek.
 Since all of these creeks do not come from the same area, the lake level rise is hard to predict.
 Each creek has a different flow rate and that rate is based on the precipitation level where the creek comes from.
 These smaller tributaries mostly contribute in the winter or wet season only and usually dry out in the summer months.
 Though Putah Creek is not the only creek that is directly impacted by the project, it is the only creek that is dammed.

 The Solano Projects are much more than just Monticello Dam and Lake Berryessa, including Putah Diversion Dam, Lake Solano, and the Putah South Canal.
 Lake Berryessa is the largest body of water formed from the Solano Projects and so is the most well-known.
-Lake Berryessa does help to manage for flooding in the Yolo county.
+Lake Berryessa does help to manage flooding in Yolo county.
 It is estimated that for the first forty years, over five million dollars were saved from avoided flood damage.
 A study in 1986 shows that it is highly unlikely that Lake Berryessa will overflow.
-There are few times has it actually gone over 440 ft, as it did on February 17, 2017.
+There are a few times that the water level has actually gone over 440 ft, as it did on February 17, 2017.
 In the study, the probability of the lake level reaching 450 ft. was estimated at one percent; likely only to happen once in a hundred years.
 The highest water level ever recorded at Lake Berryessa was 446.7 ft.
-Raising Monticello dam is highly unlikely but one possible way to increase water storage at the lake is to raise the height of Glory Hole.
+Raising Monticello dam is highly unlikely but one possible way to increase water storage at the lake is to raise the height of the Glory Hole.